Understanding PCB Components and Production Methods

-Firstly, a printed circuit board consists of pads, vias, mounting holes, wires, components, connectors, filling, and electrical boundaries.
-The main functions of each component are as follows:
+- Components of a PCB: A printed circuit board (PCB) is made up of various elements including pads, vias, mounting holes, wires, connectors, filling, and electrical boundaries.

 - Pad: Metal hole for soldering component pins.

-– Mounting Hole: Used to secure the PCB.
+- Mounting Hole: Secures the PCB in place.

 - Wire: Copper film for connecting component pins.